 I am currently incarcerated in Illinois.
 The state’s prisons were put on an administrative quarantine on March 20.
 In mid-April, the state mandated that all staff and inmates (when out of their cells) wear a mask.
 Every Saturday, staff — or inmates, when some staff are being lazy — pass out KN95 masks to each inmate, but only after staff was authorized to remove the bendable nose-piece used to mold and shape the mask around your nose.
 Our top doctors and mask manufacturing companies state that removing the bendable nose-piece ruins the integrity and protection that the mask was designed to provide.

 How can any prison official, warden, director or governor, in good conscience, remove the bendable nose-piece from our masks and sleep at night?
-You ruin protective equipment that could save my life, when hospitals, first responders, nurses, and other health care workers like my sisters-in-law go to work praying they have enough PPE to get through the day.
+You ruin protective equipment that could save my life, when hospitals, first responders, nurse, and other health care workers like my sisters-in-law go to work praying they have enough PPE to get through the day.

 Since March 20, we have been locked down for 23 and a half hours a day, seven days a week.
 Every day, 10 inmates receive 30 minutes to shower, use the phone, etc. There are always two hours left on each shift that inmates could utilize for more dayroom time, but we do not.
 They take 10 inmates at a time for 30 minutes to the yard (every 12-15 days) on an almost five-acre yard.
 Wow.
 That is social distancing!
-Somehow, if you go to segregation, you receive two hours of yard time, six days a week, with up to 10 inmates at a time in a 24’ x 24’ cage.
+Somehow, if you go to segregation, you receive two hours of yard time, six days a week, with up to 10 inmates at a time in a 24-by-24-foot cage.

 Our number one warden retired months ago — I guess nobody got the memo — and that position remains open.
 Each prison should have a sympathetic and caring leader during this pandemic.
 But in six months, not one of the three wardens have stopped by our cells to check on our well-being, nor has a mental health worker.
 Not one nurse has gone cell to cell to take our temperatures.

 Prisoners also have family members going through hard times during this pandemic.
 When suicide rates are at alarming numbers on the outside, imagine the mental strength you need on the inside.
 Our heartbeats are the same as the next person’s, and I would say we breathe the same air, but we do not.
 The architect designed this prison with no access point to clean our vents.
-We have dust balls full of dead skin, etc. big enough to fill multiple dumpsters.
+We have dust balls full of dead skin, big enough to fill multiple dumpsters.
 It is appalling to know that COVID-19 is capable of sticking to these dust balls, and we have no way to clean our vents.
 Nothing like breathing 30-plus years of who knows what.

-The only good thing is that Personal Property, Commissary, and the Law Librarian will deliver items to our cells.
+The only good thing is that Personal Property, Commissary and the Law Librarian will deliver items to our cells.
 For some reason clothing has been shut down, even though hundreds of inmates are due their yearly boxes: socks, towel and washcloth.
-Why the acting warden will not allow the clothing department, with three inmates working daily, to bring us our clothes like the Property, Commissary, and Law Librarian departments are allowed to do is beyond me.
+Why the acting warden will not allow the clothing department, with three inmates working daily, to bring us our clothes like the Property, Commissary and Law Librarian departments are allowed to do is beyond me.
 We are still putting wear-and-tear on our clothes by wearing and washing our clothes.
 Hundreds of inmates are a year and a half or more behind on receiving their clothes.

 Our counselors’ response to our grievances is that our health and safety are the prison’s number one priority.
-This prison has a funny way of showing they care about inmates’ mental, physical, or psychological health.
+This prison has a funny way of showing they care about inmates’ mental, physical or psychological health.
 It is extremely sad that in a country with alarming numbers of prescription drug addictions, prisons would rather feed offenders psychotropic drugs to put a Band-Aid on depressed inmates.

-Experts like Dr. Fauci continue to express the importance of nutritious meals to help boost our immune systems, but for some reason our vegetable garden was shut down.
+Experts like Dr. Anthony Fauci continue to express the importance of nutritious meals to help boost our immune systems, but for some reason our vegetable garden was shut down.
 Our garden crew has only four inmates working in an acre-and-a-half-sized garden, but due to “social distancing,” our warden shut it down.
 But two horticulture students planted and maintained hundreds of flowers in front of administrators’ offices, healthcare, etc.

 Illinois County Jails sued Governor Pritzker over an executive order halting the transfer of inmates from county jails to Illinois Department of Corrections facilities.
 Prisons are now accepting inmates who have been sentenced from county jails, who I am sure are being housed with people fresh off the streets.
 Our prison has had multiple transfers every week for about a month now.
 These inmates are housed in the prison’s receiving wing, and must be quarantined for 14 days.